carnifex17/Cybersecurity-Notes/Linux Basics.md

 ### Tips & Tricks

 1. You Could use `tee` command for writing output to both standard output and file.
 If you would use `tee -a`, it would
+2. Use `bash -x -v` to verbose debugging

 ---
 # Theory